CadoFox/itp/05Functions/README.md

         result = x ** n
         return result

-### Here the function takes in a base and an exponent, labled "x" and "n".
+### The function takes in a base and an exponent, labled "x" and "n".
 Then, a result variable is initialized, and then assigned with the result of "x" to the power of "n".
 The function will return the resulting value

 ## Printing the Graph